tedorellana/learning/SAA-C03.md

 ## Amazon EventBridge ##
 EventBridge is a serverless service that uses events to connect application components together, making it easier for you to build scalable event-driven applications.
 Event-driven architecture is a style of building loosely-coupled software systems that work together by emitting and responding to events.
 Event-driven architecture can help you boost agility and build reliable, scalable applications.
+You can use AWS Lambda and Amazon EventBridge to schedule a Lambda function to stop and start the idle databases with specific tags to save on compute costs.

 ## Elastic File System ##
 EFS is a managed elastic file system designed for use across different machines and availability zones,